1. Homekeyboard_arrow_right

 Exhibition: “The Place of the Museum”

-The exhibition The Place of the Museum does not answer the question of what a Museum is, but rather investigates where it is.
+The exhibition does not answer the question of what a museum is but rather investigates where it is.
 This shift or detour is useful for explaining the practice of Gaggero, who has managed to push that question through her years of practice working with cultural institutions in Europe and South America.
-Works, references, readings, and a provisional taxonomy revitalize the discussion on the role of the archive, creativity, the collection, and what space the Museum occupies within the discipline of design.
+Works, references, readings, and a provisional taxonomy revitalize the discussion of the role of the archive, creativity, and collection, and of the space the museum occupies within the discipline of design.

 Exhibition 2 – MAY